Update 12 March 2019

 Eroding choice and killing competition

-Shifting to a fee-for-service model will erode choice and kill competition.
-For example, a commission received by a broker from a bank is funded by the bank but disclosed to the borrower.
-The model recommended by the Banking Royal Commission is for this fee to be paid by the consumer.
+Shifting to a fee-for-service model will have the effect of eroding choice and creating a simple but effective power shift towards the Big Four Banks.
+Under the current model, a commission received by a broker from a bank is funded by the bank but disclosed to the borrower.
+The model recommended by the Banking Royal Commission is for this fee to be paid for by the consumer.
 This simply means it will be harder for the consumer to save for a deposit for a mortgage if they have to pay a separate upfront fee to a mortgage broker.
-Their option, of course, is to apply directly to a bank thereby creating a simple powershift towards the big four players and eradicating choice for the consumer.

 In order to understand why they are wrong we first need to understand how the mortgage broking industry emerged in the first place.